redhat-na-ssa/demo-ocp-llm-d/README.md

   - role: `cluster-admin`
 - OpenShift AI - 2.25+

->> NOTE: this demo assumes RHOAI 2.25 operator is already installed on the cluster

 ### OpenShift 4.18 Prereqs

 See [ocp-4.18](gitops/ocp-4.18) for installation of `llm-d` dependencies (Gateway API)